Art-A-Hack/art-a-hack.github.io/app/_projects/2016/dual-brains.md

 	<figcaption>From left to right: Artists Gal Nissim, Eva Lee, Programmer Gabe Ibagon, Artist Pat Shiu, Designer Aaron Trocola</figcaption>
 </figure>

 Any project with this many variables will face challenges.
-Early on, the team wrestled with hardware issues and created multiple versions of custom built headsets before finalizing the optimal placement of brain sensors.
+Early on, the team wrestled with hardware issues and designer Aaron Trocola created multiple versions of custom built headsets before finalizing the optimal placement of brain sensors.

-At the same time, programmers Gabriel Ibagon and Aaron Trocola focused on the real-time translation of brain wave data.
+At the same time, programmer Gabriel Ibagon focused on the real-time translation of brain wave data.
 This data was passed to Processing where Pat Shiu and Gal Nissim worked to dynamically draw the visuals.
 The result of this real time syncing ensured the visuals matched the emotional sub-context behind all the data.

 <figure>
 	<img src="/images/projects/2016/dual-brains/sketch.jpg" alt="The interface showing the raw brainwave data" />